Tustin Child Custody AttorneyExperience You Can Trust

 - The mental and physical health of all involved individuals

-The parent with custody of the child controls and make decisions relating to the child’s education, religious upbringing, and health care.
+Custody is divided into two parts: legal custody and physical custody.
+The parent with legal custody of the child controls and make decisions relating to the child’s education, religious upbringing, and health care.
+This can be awarded to one or both parents.
+Parents with physical custody will be those with whom the child will live, usually dividing the time between each parent’s home.

 The court has the option of granting one of several different types of child custody.